-- Writing a test that fails because of code absence (red).
+- Writing a unit test first that fails because of code absence.

 - Refactoring - checking the code structure and its improvement without changing its external behavior.
 The expected result of refactoring is obtaining a perfectly written code.

-By repeating this process for every single piece of functionality, a developer obtains full test code coverage, which will provide excellent design and easy application maintenance in the future.
+By repeating this development process for every single piece of functionality, developers obtain full test code coverage, which will provide several benefits of test driven development, in particular excellent design and easy application maintenance in the future.

 What are the advantages of TDD approach?

-Let’s take a closer look at the Test Driven Development methodology, and explore the main gains your project will get from this approach implemented.
+Let’s take a closer look at the advantages of test driven development methodology, and explore the significant benefits your project will get from this approach implemented.

-When writing tests, programmers first have to define a goal they will achieve with the code piece.
-Developers estimate an experience it will give and the way it will match with other pieces of the entire code.
-A developer keeps in mind everything, from an interface to a work plan.
+When writing a test, programmers must first define a goal they will achieve with the code piece.
+Developers estimate the experience it will give and how it matches with other elements of the entire code.
+Specialists keep in mind everything, from an interface and test coverage to a work plan.

-Next, when developers build a code with the TDD usage, it levels up the quality.
-You know why?
+Next, when developers build code with test driven development usage, it levels up the quality.
+Do you know why?
 Because all the possible mistakes and errors are already taken into account.
-Here, developers write the necessary tests, and the code, therefore, to avoid all the failures.
+Here, developers write the necessary tests and the code to avoid all failures.
 Consequently, the code appears to give better results.

-Finally, when your code has a clear structure and fits the test requirements, it’s very simple, straightforward and brief.
-There are no massive code blocks stalling the solution functionality.
-Even if any, programmers refactor the code to simplify it the whole structure.
+Finally, when your code has a clear structure and fits the test requirements, it’s elementary, straightforward, and brief.
+No massive code blocks are stalling the solution functionality.
+Even if any, programmers refactor the code to simplify the whole structure.

-In a nutshell, there’s a huge advantage in all of the TDD aspects.
-A beautifully-structured code is easier to modify, extend, test, and maintain.
-The cleaner and simpler the code is, the fewer efforts you’ll have to put into modification or updates.
+In a nutshell, there’s a considerable advantage in all of the test driven development aspects.
+A beautifully-structured code is easier to pass, modify, extend, test, and maintain.
+The cleaner and more straightforward the code is, the less effort you’ll have to pass modification or updates.
 And this directly contributes to your project’s success.

 2. Detailed project documentation

-When writing tests for particular requirements, programmers immediately create a strict and detailed specification.
-It already includes all the likely users’ actions.
+When writing tests for particular requirements, teams immediately create strict and detailed specifications.
+They already include all the likely users’ actions.

-In this way, we already have a scenario determining all the way forward.
-You don’t need to create any heavy documentation, which relieves both you and programmers of additional efforts.
+In this way, we have a scenario determining all the way forward.
+You don’t need to create any heavy documentation, which relieves you and the programmers of additional efforts.

-For the unit test to be comprehensive and behave as appropriate, programmers proceed from user's stories.
-The results hit with simplicity and consistency, thus making the code as close as possible to all the requirements.
+For the testing to be comprehensive and behave appropriately, programmers proceed from the user's stories.
+The results of this testing hit with simplicity and consistency, thus making the code as close as possible to all the documentation requirements.

-You would probably make a conclusion that TDD postpones your project delivery date.
+You would probably make a conclusion that the TDD process postpones your project delivery date.
 But is it really so?

-According to the study held by Eric Elliott, founder of Parallel Drive, maintenance of an application made without Test Driven Development implementation may take twice as much time as of an application created with TDD.
+The maintenance of an application made without test driven implementation may take twice as much time as that of an application created with TDD process.

 How does it work?

-To begin with, the TDD approach allows identifying any issues very fast due to fast feedback.
+To begin with, the TDD approach allows identifying any issues quickly due to fast feedback.

-When writing a code without TDD, programmers need some time to understand whether the code will work right or not.
-With Test Driven development, when tests fall where they should pass, developers understand that something’s wrong immediately.
-Consequently, it saves time during the project development phase, and a team can fix the code right away when detecting a breakage.
+When writing code without TDD, programmers need some time to understand whether the implementation code will work right or not.
+With Test Driven Development, when tests fail where they should pass, developers understand that something’s wrong immediately.
+Consequently, it saves time during the project development process, and a team can fix the code immediately when detecting a breakage.

 Secondly, one of the key differences the TDD approach offers is fewer bugs or errors.
-Having fewer bugs, you will spend less time to fix them - it’s as simple as that.
+Having fewer bugs, you will spend less time fixing them - it’s as simple as that.

-Which means that less time is spent on the bug fixing or maintenance stage if compared with other development methodologies used.
+Which means that less time is spent on the bug fixing or maintenance stage if compared with other development approaches used.

-Additionally, provided that the code quality is significantly higher with TDD, this will, of course, reduce the time spent on the code maintenance.
+Additionally, provided that the code quality is significantly higher with TDD tests, this will, of course, reduce the time spent on code maintenance.

-So we can say that in the long run, TDD contributes to faster project completion.
+So we can say that TDD contributes to faster project completion in the long run.

 4. Code flexibility and easier maintenance

-When writing code, developers strive to get fewer bugs, which considerably influences on business spending.
+When writing code, developers strive to get fewer bugs, considerably influencing business spending.

-According to the IEEE Software publication, implementation of Test Driven Development reduces the percentage of bugs by 40 - 80 percent, which consequently means that less time is required for fixing them.
+According to the ResearchGate report, implementation of test driven development reduces the percentage of bugs by 80%, which means less time is required to fix them.

-Being a part of TDD process, refactoring stands for optimization of existing code to make it more readable and easy to introduce.
-It encourages a pure and attractive code structure.
+Being a part of TDD process, refactoring stands for the optimization of existing code to make it more readable and easy to introduce.
+This optimization encourages a pure and attractive code structure.
 Sometimes, even non-developers can read the code and understand its message.

-Equally important component is the appearance of the whole structure.
-Even at the stage of building tests, developers respect clean interface.
+An equally important component is the appearance of the whole structure.
+Even at the stage of building test cases, developers respect clean interfaces.
 It means that the actual code already includes this part, and it matches both a client’s and users’ needs.

 With TDD, both you and developers can be sure about the reliability of the developed solution.
 That is, tests help to understand if everything goes right after refactoring or adding a new feature.

-Essentially, it’s yet another example of the fact that TDD allows being Agile and worrying less about the effects of further changes.
+Essentially, it’s yet another example of the fact that TDD allows being agile and worrying less about the benefits of further changes.

 6. Save project costs in the long run

-And last but not least - with TDD implementation, the cost of a project development will significantly decrease.
+And last but not least - with TDD, the cost of a project development will significantly decrease.

-This is the result of all the advantages mentioned previously, namely the following:
+This is the result of all the advantages of the test driven development mentioned previously, namely the following: